muratkeremozcan/pizza-api/README.md

 4. If a user is not provided while getting the flag value, populates an anonymous user for user-targeting.
 5. The code calling the LD client cannot be observed by any other part of the application and is reused by the handler when it is called back to back without the flag changing value.

-That is a very useful bit of code, and the part we really need for test assertions is **how it can get the flag value for a targeted user, versus all other users**.
+That is a very useful bit of code, and the part we need for test assertions is **how it can get the flag value for a targeted user, versus all other users**.

 We can run any Node code within Cypress context via `cy.task`.
 Let's import `getFlagValue` to our plugins file at`cypress/plugins/index.js` and add it as a Cypress task.